Agustinus Adisutjipto

 Agustinus Adisutjipto (Perfected Spelling: Agustinus Adisucipto, 4 July 1916 – 29 July 1947) was born in Salatiga, Central Java, and raised as a Roman Catholic.
 He was the first pilot of the Indonesian Air Force, whose plane was shot down by the Dutch during the Indonesian National Revolution.
 He was posthumously declared a National Hero of Indonesia in 1974.

 Early life

 Adisutjipto was born in Salatiga, Central Java, Dutch East Indies, on 4 July 1916.
 He was the firstborn of four brothers.
 His father, Roewidodarmo, was a school superintendent and devout Catholic.
 Adisutjipto developed an interest in aviation at an early age.
-However, his father disagreed with his pursuing a career in aviation.
-His father, instead, suggested that he become a doctor; a suggestion which he reluctantly followed.
+However, his father disagreed with his career pursuits in aviation and instead wanted him to become a doctor, which he reluctantly followed.
 He then attended the school of medicine Geneeskundige Hoge School (GHS) in Batavia.

 Unbeknownst to his father, Adisutjipto took an exam to enter the military flight school Militaire Luchtvaart Opleidings School in Kalijati, West Java, and got accepted.
 Finally his father accepted his career choice.
 He then graduated from the flight school in two years (a year earlier than his peers) and became one of the only two native Indonesians to obtain a multi-engine pilot badge (Groot Militaire Brevet).